Filed under: Quick Breads

 Makes one standard loaf.

 You’ll need to make the roasted strawberries before the bread, and they’ll need to cool a bit before being added to the batter.
-You can make the roasted puree a day or two ahead if you like or at least an hour or two before the bread to give them time to cool.
+You can make the puree a day or two ahead if you like or at least an hour or two before the bread to give them time to cool.

 Wanna add some rhubarb?
 I did too!
 In one of my tests for this recipe I added a stalk of rhubarb to the roast, it was lovely.